Western states chart diverging paths as water shortages loom - WTMJ

 Utah plans to tap 400,000 acre-feet of water on top of the 1 million acre-feet it typically uses.
 An acre-foot is enough to serve one to two average households a year.

-“Using more out of the Colorado River system might be on some piece of paper somewhere and a legal entitlement, but it is not a practical reality in the system that we’ve got today,” said James Eklund, former director of the Upper Colorado River Commission, an interstate agency that doles out water.
+“Using more out of the Colorado River system might be on some piece of paper somewhere as a legal entitlement, but it is not a practical reality in the system that we’ve got today,” said James Eklund, former director of the Upper Colorado River Commission, an interstate agency that helps states administer water rights.

 With conservation in mind, states have passed laws focused on safeguarding other water supplies.